Always Join Each Travel Loyalty Program (and Use AwardWallet to Manage Your Accounts)

 - Special members only rates.
 Almost every hotel program offers their members discounted rates.
 You’ll typically get a 5-15% discount.

 - Free Wi-Fi and other perks.
-Even the entry level of most loyalty programs provides benefits like free Wi-Fi and late checkout.
+Even the entry level of most loyalty programs provides benefits like free Wi-Fi (at hotels that still don't offer it to everyone) and late checkout.
 Some hotels offer more unique benefits to every member.
 For example, entry-level members of Hyatt hotels get free breakfast at Hyatt Place hotels, and entry-level members of the Club Accor program get free access to bicycles and free rides in hotel-owned BMWs at Fairmont-branded hotels.

 - Effortless reservations in the future.
 It does take a minute or two to enter your contact and default payment information when you sign up for a hotel loyalty program.
 However, once you've signed up, you don't have to enter this information each time you make a reservation.
 Over the long run, joining the hotel's loyalty program saves you time.